 The contest is open to public, private or homeschooled students as well as Girl and Boy Scout Troops.
 Any Girl Scout or Boy Scout who creates a poster and submits it to our office for judging can earn the VASWCD Poster Contest Patch.
 For more information on the Poster Contest Patch, visit the Scout Programs service on this website.

-The theme for 2019 is “Life in the Soil: Dig Deeper”.
-Click on the links below for the 2019 rules and entry form.
-For information on the contest or to schedule a presentation for your class or troop, contact Lindy Durham at 501-5175 or email@example.com.
+The theme for 2020 is “Where would we BEE without Pollinators?”.
+Click on the links below for the 2020 rules and entry form.
+For information on the contest or to schedule a presentation for your class or troop, contact Lindy Durham at 501-5175 or firstname.lastname@example.org.